lindseyr23/GuitarHero430/README.md

    - Completing the entire song will trigger a win sequence!

 #### Note:
    - Feel free to explore and customize the code to add more songs, difficulty levels, or even different instruments!
 ---

-## References:
+## References
-1. - _Strumbar - with “finger notches”_ stl file from [Byte Arts](https://www.bytearts.com/strumfixplus).
+1. _Strumbar - with “finger notches”_ stl file from [Byte Arts](https://www.bytearts.com/strumfixplus).
-2. - Modified code by Dr. Joseph Young based on [I2C Display and MSP430](https://github.com/andrei-cb/I2C-Display-and-MSP430/tree/master) by Andrei-cb.
+2. Modified code by Dr. Joseph Young based on [I2C Display and MSP430](https://github.com/andrei-cb/I2C-Display-and-MSP430/tree/master) by Andrei-cb.